OS-Gurus/dynamodel/README.md

 const { makeUpdateProperty } = dynaModel<HashKeys, Props>(ddb, 'user-meta')

-const updateUserCountry = makeUpdateProperty('address.country')
+function updateUserCountry (id: string, country: string) {
-// property paths are typed and autocomplete ☝️
+  const update = makeUpdateProperty('address.country')

-const updatedCountry = await updateCountry({ id: '111', 'AU' })
+  // property paths are typed and autocomplete ☝️ return update({ id }, country)
-// returns the updated country value, typed as `string` ☝️ (arguments are also typed)
+  // returns updated value ☝️ typed as `string`, arguments are also typed }
 ```

 When making updates to nested properties, first it will attempt to set the value at the given path,
-but if the parent doesn't exist it will go recursively upward to create a parent object.
+but if the parent doesn't exist it will go recursively upward to create the parent object.

 This approach will amortize the cost of requests, as only the first update will result in multiple
 requests, subsequent updates will just set the nested property and return.